scality/Zenko/docs/docsource/reference/command_reference/sts_commands/index.rst

 STS Command Set
 ===============

-As implemented, S3 Connector supports only one STS command:
+As implemented, Zenko supports only one STS command:

 .. toctree::
    :maxdepth: 1